Traveling is an experience that's often fun to share with a partner, a group of friends, or your entire family.

 For this reason, having travel insurance is really important.

 When it comes to getting sick on the road, your current health insurance provider might already cover you overseas – you'll just need to call and check.
 If not, you'll definitely want to invest in good travel insurance that will not only cover any health issues that arise, but that will also cover you in the event of a canceled trip or other non-health-related misfortune on the road.
-Check out Travel Guard from AIG for comprehensive travel insurance.

 Things to know before your first solo trip